Home > Knowledge Base > Essay Writing Guidelines > Different Types of Persuasive Essays With Pros & Cons

 • It defines the phenomenon, an idea or a concept.

-• A writer cannot reveal the entire history of a concerning theory; instead, he only explains the procedure or implementation.
+• A writer cannot reveal the entire history of a concerning theory; instead, they only explain the procedure or implementation.

-Here the author is considered a generalist, and his views on theory are associated the findings or understandings of the argument.
+• Here, the author is considered a generalist, and his views on theory are associated with the findings or understandings of the argument.

 Argumentative Essay